saadarif/BVW-LastDays/README.md

 # Content

-The content for this web app eventually draws from this publication:
+The content for this web app draws from this publication and sources therein:

 > The last days of Aporia crataegi (L.) in Britain: evaluating genomic erosion in an extirpated butterfly
 > Rebecca Whitla, Korneel Hens, James Hogan, Geoff Martin, Casper Breuker, Timothy G. Shreeve, Saad Arif